bdragon300/pyzkaccess/docs/data_tables.md

 The following sections describe how to work with table records, make queries and update the data.

-## Creating objects
+## Model objects

 `pyzkaccess` contains pre-defined models that represent built-in tables in ZK devices.
-Model class represents whole data table, whereas an model object is a particular record in this table.
+Model class represents whole data table, whereas a model object is a particular record in this table.

 In order to create an object, instantiate it with parameters.